 In 2011, FEMA asked DHS for a master risk assessment that would compare every threat and hazard in FEMA's mission space - a One Ring To Rule Them All of national risk - using math, science, and evidence that FEMA could defend.
-DHS's analysts gave FEMA
+DHS's analysts gave FEMA what it asked for.
+DHS has been trying to put that genie back into its bottle since.84

-assumptions, and equations you used:

-and then show me how they add up to

-what you say they add up to.
+We see reproducibility as an essential feature of competent and accountable government.
+Show me what numbers, assumptions, and equations you used: and then show me how they add up to what you say they add up to.